 The COVID-19 pandemic has exposed pre-existing inequalities in all regions across the globe, where some social groups and peoples have been hit much harder than others.
 Indigenous peoples are more vulnerable to the direct (health) and indirect (economic, food security) effects of COVID-19, with generally higher infection and death rates than the overall population.

 Owing to the ongoing spread of COVID-19, the EGM is scheduled to take place online during the week of 7-11 December 2020.
 The meeting will consist of five sessions, each one with a duration of two hours over the course of 5 days.
-Translation will be available in English, Spanish, Portuguese and French.
+Translation will be available in English, Spanish, French and Portuguese.

 - Assessing the challenges that indigenous peoples face in addressing pandemics and their effects.